 - The design of conventional ECT bobbin probes positions coils in such a way that eddy currents flow parallel to circumferential cracks, making them virtually invisible to the technique.

-Heat exchanger owners want to, of course, identify tubes leaking from circumferential cracking, but they are usually more interested in identifying tubes showing signs of cracks that could grow to 100% through wall while the heat exchanger is in service.
+Heat exchanger owners, of course, want to identify tubes leaking from circumferential cracking, but they are usually more interested in identifying tubes showing signs of cracks that could grow to 100% through wall while the heat exchanger is in service.
 Traditionally, the power generation and nuclear industries inspect tubes with ECT probes because the technique is perfectly suited to inspecting these non-ferromagnetic alloys, sometimes using IRIS testing or rotating pancake coil (RPC) probes as a secondary verification method.

 Electromagnetic Testing Technologies Used in Tubes